 INTRODUCTION

 This Deed establishes Ngāti Apa ki te Rā Tō Charitable Trust to act, amongst other things, as the Mandated Iwi Organisation of Ngāti Apa ki te Rā Tō for the purpose of the Māori Fisheries Act 2004 and to act as the Iwi Aquaculture Organisation for the purpose of the Māori Commercial Aquaculture Claims Settlement Act 2004.

+In [insert month of AGM or SGM] Adult Registered Beneficiaries and the Trustees of the Trust approved the amendment of the terms of this Deed in order to incorporate updates required by the Māori Fisheries Amendment Act 2024.

 This Deed sets out the functions and purposes, and provides for the control, governance and operation of Ngāti Apa ki te Rā Tō Charitable Trust.